-2. One should receive favours with humility and express his need to Allah, the Bestower of favours, and mention that he is unworthy of the favors bestowed upon him, and that it is only due to the Grace and Kindness of Allah that such favors were bestowed.
+2. One should receive favours with humility and express his need to Allah, the Bestower of favours, and mention that he is unworthy of the favours bestowed upon him, and that it is only due to the Grace and Kindness of Allah that such favours were bestowed.

 3. One should praise Allah, the Bestower of favours, and this is done in two ways:

-There are two points regarding the issue of mentioning and talking about favors from Allah:
+There are two points regarding the issue of mentioning and talking about favours from Allah:

-2) To utilise these favors in His obedience.
+ii) To utilise these favours in His obedience.